 The big advantages here for the faculty member are ease of discovery and ease of use.
 In effect, the content comes to them with little effort and the information provided with the content makes the selection process efficient.
 There will exist alternative, affordable content for the course that is of equal quality but the process for acquiring that content is not simple enough to persuade the faculty member to adopt it.

-From a general content perspective, there is no reason that undergraduate students in the U.S. should be paying for learning materials.
 However, until the discovery and use of affordable learning content is simplified and streamlined it will be difficult to persuade instructors to adopt this content as opposed to publisher content.

 This is not to say that investments in open and affordable content are misplaced.
 Rather, I am identifying an additional investment that must be made if we want to achieve widespread adoption of affordable content in Higher Education.
 This investment must be in a framework and the accompanying processes that are needed to make affordable content as easy to discover and use as the publisher counterpart.

 I will discuss what such a framework might look like and how it could be implemented in Part 2 of this series.